-HITG 208 Introduction to Medical Science A study of the nature and etiology of disease.
-An introduction to symptodiagnosis, and treatment of diseases.
-Review of basic anatomical structupathological conditions, and an introduction to the pharmacological treat system.
-Prerequisites: HITG 103, HITG 105 and HITG 107; BIOL 220 ares, assessing the major HITG 209 Entry Level Review Seminar Lectures, presentations, mock exams, and administration of a compreher first twelve months of professional courses.
-Prerequisites: HITG 103, 105, 107, 108, 109, 203 and 208.
-(0-4-1) nsive exam related to the HITG 214 Health Statistics and Research Computation, presentation, and computer applications of commonly reported statistics, and descriptive statistics.
-Introduction to data collection and presentations.
-Introduction to research techniques, protocol and proprerequisites: HITG 103, 105, 107, 108, 109, and 203 methods, interpretation, HITG 215 Health Information Technology and Systems Overview of computer technology concepts related to healthcare and app techniques for collecting, storing, and retrieving data.
-Prerequisites: HITG 108.
-(2-0-2) plication of the tools and HITG 218 Basic Coding Lecture and Lab Overview of ICD-9-CM coding system with an emphasis on basic codin conventions.
-Application of ICD-9-CM coding rules in acute care and a Prerequisites: HITG 208; BIOL 222.
-HITG 219 Quality Management and Information Standards Study and application of quality assessment and improvement concepts is and external regulatory requirements for health record documentation.
-T management, risk management, case management, and medical staff cre Medicare Conditions of Participation and JCAHO standards related to he Prerequisites: HITG 108, HITG 109, and HITG 214.
-Fopics include: utilization dentialing processes; HITG 220 Intermediate Coding A continuation of ICD-9-CM coding system with rules and regulations. classifications, nomenclatures, and medical vocabularies with an introdu ICD-10-PCS purpose, content and structure.
-Prerequisites: HITG 218 Co-requisite: HITG 221 HITG 221 Intermediate Coding Lab Laboratory practice in coding inpatient and outpatient records utilizing I automated encoding systems.
-Basic laboratory practice in ICD-10-CM a case mix analysis, principles that affect prospective payment systems (D control issues related to coding.
-Prerequisites: HITG 218 Co-requisites: HITG 220 and ICD-10-PCS as well as HITG 222 Advanced Coding Overview of the CPT-4 coding system with emphasis on basic coding ru coding procedures in the ambulatory care setting utilizing manual and au Prerequisites: HITG 220 and HITG 221 HITG 223 Billing and Reimbursement Methods Overview of reimbursement methodologies inclusive of Prospective Pay Related Groups, Resource Based Relative Value System, Ambulatory Pa reimbursement program such as managed care, Medicare, etc. An introd management to include billing processes, claims management, and charg Prerequisites: HITG 220 and HITG 221.
-Co-requisites: HITG 222, HITG atient Groups, and other luction to revenue cycle gemaster.
+HITG 203 Healthcare Delivery Systems(2-0-2)Study of the healthcare delivery system in the U.S.; the structure and operation of a healthcare organization and the role of various healthcare providers and disciplines; and health record content, data sets, licensure, certification, and accreditation, applicable computer information systems, and reimbursement systems in alternative healthcare facilities.
+HITG 208 Introduction to Medical Science(3-0-3)A study of the nature and etiology of disease.
+An introduction to symptomatology, clinical diagnosis, and treatment of diseases.
+Review of basic anatomical structures, assessing the major pathological conditions, and an introduction to the pharmacological treatment of diseases per body system.Prerequisites: ALLH 210 BIOL 220 HITG 209 Entry Level Review Seminar (0-4-1) Lectures, presentations, mock exams, and administration of a comprehensive exam related to the first twelve months of professional courses.
+HITG 214 Health Statistics and Research(2-0-2)Computation, presentation, and computer applications of commonly reported healthcare statistics, vital statistics, and descriptive statistics.
+Introduction to data collection methods, interpretation, and presentations.
+Introduction to research techniques, protocol and processes.
+HITG 215 Health Information Technology and Systems(2-0-2)Overview of computer technology concepts related to healthcare and application of the tools and techniques for collecting, storing, and retrieving data.
+HITG 218 Basic Coding Lecture and Lab(3-1-3)Overview of ICD-9-CM coding system with an emphasis on basic coding rules, regulations, and conventions.
+Application of ICD-9-CM coding rules in acute care and ambulatory cares settings.
+HITG 219 Quality Management and Information Standards(3-1-3)Study and application of quality assessment and improvement concepts in a healthcare organization and external regulatory requirements for health record documentation.
+Topics include: utilization management, risk management, case management, and medical staff credentialing processes; Medicare Conditions of Participation and JCAHO standards related to health record documentation.
+HITG 220 Intermediate Coding(3-0-3)A continuation of ICD-9-CM coding system with rules and regulations.
+Other study of classifications, nomenclatures, and medical vocabularies with an introduction to ICD-10-CM and ICD-10-PCS purpose, content and structure.Prerequisites: HITG 218Co-requisite: HITG 221 HITG 222 Advanced Coding (3-1-3) Overview of the CPT-4 coding system with emphasis on basic coding rules and application of CPT coding procedures in the ambulatory care setting utilizing manual and automated encoding systems.
+HITG 223 Billing and Reimbursement Methods(3-0-3)Overview of reimbursement methodologies inclusive of Prospective Payment System, DiagnosisRelated Groups, Resource Based Relative Value System, Ambulatory Patient Groups, and otherreimbursement program such as managed care, Medicare, etc. An introduction to revenue cyclemanagement to include billing processes, claims management, and chargemaster.
+HITG 233 Organizational Resources and Management (3-1-3) Study and application of the basic functions of management, and human, financial, and physical resources.
+Topics include: planning, organizing, controlling, leading, team-building, orientation and training programs, workflow processes, budgets, resource allocation, staffing, and ergonomics.